 As part of the Department of Health and Human Services 1999 Bioterrorism Initiative, the CDC was designated to lead an effort working with governmental and non-governmental partners to upgrade the nations' public health capacity to respond to biological and chemical terrorism and establish a Bioterrorism Preparedness and Response Program.
 Developing a sufficient capacity at federal, state, and local levels is critical to the success of this initiative.

-The Strategic National Stockpile (SNS) Program is an essential response component of the CDC's larger Bioterrorism Preparedness and Response Initiative.
+The SNS program is an essential response component of the CDC's larger Bioterrorism Preparedness and Response Initiative.
 For more information, see the CDC Public Health Emergency Preparedness and Response website.

 National Repository of Life-Saving Pharmaceuticals and Medical Supplies

 Following the federal decision to deploy, the SNS will typically arrive by air or ground in two phases.
 The first phase shipment is called a 12-hour Push Package.
-"12" because it will arrive in 12-hours or less, "push" because a state need only ask for help—not for specific items, and "package" because the Program will ship a complete package of medical material, to include nearly everything a state will need to respond to a broad range of threats.
+Twelve because it will arrive in 12-hours or less; "push" because a state need only ask for help—not for specific items, and "package" because the program will ship a complete package of medical material, including nearly everything a state will need to respond to a broad range of threats.
 Also available are inventory supplies known as Managed Inventory, or MI packages.
-MI packages can be tailored to provide pharmaceuticals, vaccines, medical supplies, and/or medical products specific to the suspected or confirmed agent or combination of agents.
+MI packages can be tailored to provide pharmaceuticals, vaccines, medical supplies, and-or medical products specific to the suspected or confirmed agent or combination of agents.

 A CDC team of five or six technical advisors will also deploy at the same time as the first shipment.
 Known as a Technical Advisory Response Unit (TARU), this team is comprised of pharmacists, emergency responders, and logistics experts that will advise local authorities on receiving, distributing, dispensing, replenishing, and recovering SNS material.

-The SNS Program was tested in a real-life terrorist attack in response to the tragic events of September 11th when New York State and local officials requested large quantities of medical material and logistical assistance.
+The SNS program was tested in a real-life terrorist attack in response to the tragic events of September 11, 2001 when New York State and local officials requested large quantities of medical material and logistical assistance.
 With the support of local and state public health and emergency response officials, all facets of the New York operation performed exactly as intended.
-The SNS Program has also assisted many states and cities by providing pharmaceutical and logistical support to areas affected by the anthrax attacks in October and November
+The SNS program has also assisted many states and cities by providing pharmaceutical and logistical support to areas affected by the anthrax attacks in October and November of 2001.